 When we conducted a ‘boil test’ to see how long each type of cooktop takes to boil a litre of water, induction came in ahead of gas, with ceramic taking the longest.

-One of the top-performing models in our induction cooktop review takes a speedy 2 minutes 37 seconds to boil a litre of water.
+The quickest boil time in our induction cooktop review takes a speedy 1 minutes 51 seconds, and none of the models we tested took five minutes or longer to boil a litre of water.

 Controls